sydneykleingartner/pearlhacks/README.md

 what we want to do:
   - web page
+      - pages: home, about us, mission statement, contact
       - use Bandwidth API for messaging
-      - use a form to gather the information
+      - use a form to gather the information for those who want to recieve text notifications

+what we want to do next:
+ - mobile app versions